Gergely Gulyás: Partisan positions

 He was elected one of the four vice-presidents of the Fidesz party on 13 December 2015, holding the position until 29 September 2019.

 Gulyás became leader of the Fidesz parliamentary group on 2 October 2017, replacing Lajos Kósa.

 Political stances

 On 13 January 2023 while the 2022 Russian invasion of Ukraine was raging, Gulyás stated that Hungary would decline to allow the transit of Leopard 2 tanks by NATO countries to Ukraine, "because it does not want to endanger ethnic Hungarians living in the Zakarpattia region of Ukraine."
 The Hungarian publication Hirado published a video of the press conference on its website.

+On 23 March 2023, Gulyas said that of the ICC arrest warrant for the Russian president Vladimir Putin: "We can refer to the Hungarian law and based on that we cannot arrest the Russian President... as the ICC's statute has not been promulgated in Hungary."
+He has further said that his government has not "formed a stance" in relation to the ICC arrest warrant.